Last updated on May 21, 2019

 Realistically speaking, the majority of “$100 hearing aids” aren’t actually hearing aids.
-They’re more likely to be PSAPs (although there are PSAPs that do fall into the $100-$700 range).
+They’re more likely to be PSAPs (personal sound amplification products).
+If you’re researching your hearing aid options, you’ve probably seen PSAPs advertised in online stores like Amazon.
 Some run even as low as $20.
 While this price may seem very attractive, these devices come with a catch.

-However, they are neither designed for nor adequate for treating those with hearing loss.
+PSAPs are neither designed for nor adequate for treating those with hearing loss.
 They do exactly what their name indicates: they amplify sound.
-They usually do not have the technology to distinguish between background noise and voice frequencies.
-Therefore, they will be more likely to amplify the sounds you don’t want to hear as well as the ones you do.
-Plus, hearing aids have a number of other features that PSAPs don’t offer, including telecoil technology for cell phone compatibility, multiple settings for different listening environments, and more.
-As a result, PSAPs become all but useless in noisy environments when trying to hear conversations better, and they may result in unpleasant feedback.
+PSAPs usually do not have the technology to distinguish between background noise and voice frequencies, and are more likely to amplify the sounds you don’t want to hear as well as the ones you do.
+Plus, PSAPs don’t offer many of the features of modern hearing aids, including telecoil technology for cell phone compatibility, multiple settings for different listening environments, and more.